BiaMAT/BiaMAT_under_review/AT/README.md

 # Biased Multi-domain Adversarial Training

 This repository is the official implementation of Biased Multi-domain Adversarial Training.
+The implementation is based on (https://github.com/MadryLab/cifar10_challenge).

 ## Prerequisites

+* Python 3
 * Tensorflow (1.13)
 * Numpy
 * CUDA